-Zelle can’t be used unless both the person sending and receiving a payment have a US bank account and phone number.
-However, there are some great alternative services for those times you need to send money securely across borders.
+While Zelle international transfers are not possible, there are some great alternative services for those times you need to send money securely across borders.
 Here are a few money transfer companies to consider.

-- Wise offers the world’s most international account - for free, with no hidden fees
+- Wise offers the world’s most international account - with no hidden fees

 - Hold over 50 currencies and send instant payments using the real mid-market exchange rate